 Best Polar Smartwatch

-The Polar M600 emphasizes its smartwatch label, and with good reason.
+Wondering what the best option for a Polar GPS watch is, hands-down?
+Cast aside considerations of weight, cost, and other tradeoffs and pick up the M600.
+This model, the best of the best, emphasizes its smartwatch label, and with good reason.
 The M600 is an Android device and can download thousands of apps from the Google Store.
 Its capabilities only expand when paired with an Android phone.
 As a result, its interconnectivity beats all other Polar watches.

 The Google integration makes the M600 better as a whole.
 You can ask Google for help conducting searches, setting notifications, and receiving messages.
 You can use the voice recognition system to make navigating programs that help manage your running easier, too.

-The M600 is more durable than most Polar watches.
-It is a thick resin watch that promises complete waterproofing.
-You can get a two-day battery life out of it as well, even when connected to Android devices.
+As can be expected, the M600 is more durable than most Polar watches.
+A thick resin casing promises complete waterproofing.
+You can get 48 hours of battery life out of it as well, even when connected to Android devices.
 And unlike most Polar watches, it can play music and provide entertainment while you train.

 The main selling point of the M600 is its 4GB memory.
 Combined with its access to Android apps, the M600 can download any run-assisting programs you need.
 When you include its ability to send texts and calls, it’s clearly one of the best Polar running watches for people who want to stay connected while they run.